 The Peterson Institute for International Economics (PIIE) is dedicated to strengthening prosperity and human welfare in the global economy through expert analysis and practical policy solutions.

-Founded in 1981 and led since 2013 by President Adam S. Posen, the Institute anticipates emerging issues and provides rigorous, evidence-based policy recommendations with a team of the world’s leading applied economic researchers.
+Founded in 1981 by C. Fred Bergsten and Peter G. Peterson, and led since 2013 by President Adam S. Posen, the Institute anticipates emerging issues and provides rigorous, evidence-based policy recommendations with a team of the world’s leading economists and policy experts.
 It creates freely available content in a variety of accessible formats to inform and shape public debate, reaching an audience that includes government officials and legislators, business and NGO leaders, international and research organizations, universities, and the media.

 Subscribe to the PIIE Insider Weekly Newsletter

 I invite you to review the Peterson Institute’s latest contributions to public policy and understanding at a time of increasing division in the global economy.
 Old threats to economic growth and stability have arisen anew in our era of commercial conflict and actual warfare.
 The Peterson Institute embraces its purpose to provide nonpartisan evidence-based and globally minded analyses of these challenges, even at the risk of inviting controversy.
 You will also see how we have tried to address another year of misinformation, mythology, and misrepresentations about trade, finance, and many other aspects of globalization.

 The world’s conflicts and threats change, but our values and certain economic truths remain valid.
 We are committed to pursuing and promoting peaceful international openness and rules-based economic integration as the proven path to prosperity and improved human well-being.